Howe truss: Howe truss bridges in use

 The Howe truss was highly economical due to its ease of construction.
 The wooden pieces can be designed using little but a steel square and scratch awl, and the truss can be framed using only an adze, auger, and saw.
 Panels could be prefabricated and transported to the construction site, and sometimes even entire trusses could be manufactured and assembled off-site and transported by rail to the intended location.
 Some sort of falsework, usually in the form of a trestle, is required to erect the bridge.

 The development of the Pratt and Howe trusses spurred the construction of iron bridges in the United States.
 Until 1850, few iron bridges in the country were longer than 50 ft.
 The simple design, ease of manufacture, and ease of construction of the Pratt and Howe trusses spurred Benjamin Henry Latrobe II, chief engineer of the Baltimore and Ohio Railroad, to build large numbers of iron bridges.
 After two famous iron bridge collapses (one in the United States, the other in the United Kingdom), few of these were built in the North.
 This meant most iron bridges erected prior to the American Civil War were located in the South.
 About 1867, a surge in iron bridge building occurred throughout the United States.
 The most commonly used designs were the Howe truss, Pratt truss, Bollman truss, Fink truss, and Warren truss.
 The Howe and Pratt trusses found favor because they used far fewer members.
-The 1962 built, World's Longest, Single Span, Wooden Covered Bridge at Bridgeport State Park, California, uses a Burr-Arch in combination with the Howe-Truss to achieve this over 210' span.
+The wooden covered bridge at Bridgeport Stage Park, California, uses a Burr arch in combination with the Howe truss to achieve a 210 ft span.
+Built in 1962, it is the world's longest single-span covered wooden bridge.

 The only maintenance a Howe truss requires is adjustment of the nuts on the vertical posts to equalize strain.
 The diagonals in a wooden Pratt truss proved difficult to keep in proper adjustment, so the Howe truss became the preferred design for a wooden bridge or for a "transitional" bridge of wood with iron verticals.
 Engineering professor Horace R. Thayer, writing in 1913, considered the Howe truss to be the best form of wooden truss bridge, and believed it to be the most commonly used truss bridge in the United States at that time.